 The student writes the thesis in the area of specialisation.

-The theme of this seminar is the international relations of Russia and Eurasia and the historical, cultural, political and economic dynamics that shape them.
-Examples of potential research topics include Russian foreign and security policy, the international economic relations of Russia and the region, the international dimension of regional gender and human rights politics, and Russian internet policy.
-Students will receive supervision both on content and research design, with a particular focus on qualitative and interpretive methodologies.
+This BA thesis seminar provides students with the tools to write a thesis on the international relations of Russia and Eurasia and/or the historical, cultural, political and economic dynamics that shape them.
+Examples of potential research topics include Russian foreign and security policy, the international economic relations of Russia and the region, the international dimension of regional gender and human rights politics, or Russian internet policy.
+Students will receive supervision both on content and research design.

 Collective supervision is provided in thesis seminars.
 The aim of the thesis seminar is to guide students through the process of designing a research question; collecting literature, sources, data, and other materials that are necessary for answering the question; bringing logic and persuasive order in the material and in the arguments supported by it; and designing appropriate research methods.